 7. The narcissist claiming they care.

-A narcissist will love bomb you just enough to make you feel like they want what’s best for you, not realising they are sabotaging you.
+A narcissist will love-bomb you just enough to make you feel like they want what’s best for you, not realising they are sabotaging you.
 “Do you really think you should do that?
-I wouldn’t do that if I was you, it’s only because I care.”
+I wouldn’t do that if I were you.
+It’s only because I care.”

 8. Hiding things from you.

-A narcissist will stoop as low as to hiding your car keys from you, so you can’t get to work, can’t see your friends, often then finding them for you later and expecting eternal gratitude for doing so, “if it wasn’t for me finding your keys.”
+A narcissist will stoop as low as to hide your car keys from you, so you can’t get to work, can’t see your friends, often then finding them for you later and expecting eternal gratitude for doing so, “if it wasn’t for me finding your keys.”
 So they influence you into believing they’re helping you while the narcissist is covertly sabotaging and distracting you.
-They will hide financial information, how many children they have.
-A narcissist can be some of the most secretive people you’ve ever met because they’ve got things to hide.
+They will hide financial information and how many children they have.
+Narcissists can be some of the most secretive people you’ve ever met because they’ve got things to hide.

 9. No longer able to enjoy life.

-A Narcissist will claim your anxious, depressed or crazy, and as they’ve provoked these very feelings within you, you again question yourself and not what the narcissist is doing to you.
+A Narcissist will claim you are anxious, depressed or crazy, and as they’ve provoked these very feelings within you, you again question yourself and not what the narcissist is doing to you.